"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's

 - Reconstitute the vial(s) of CIMZIA with 1 mL of Sterile Water for Injection, USP using the 20-gauge needle provided.
 The sterile water for injection should be directed at the vial wall rather than directly on CIMZIA.

 - Gently swirl each vial of CIMZIA without shaking, assuring that all of the powder comes in contact with the Sterile Water for Injection.
 The swirling should be as gentle as possible in order to avoid creating a foaming effect.

 - Continue swirling every 5 minutes as long as non-dissolved particles are observed.
 Full reconstitution may take as long as 30 minutes.
 The final reconstituted solution contains 200 mg/mL and should be clear to opalescent, colorless to pale yellow liquid essentially free from particulates.

-- Once reconstituted, CIMZIA can be stored in the vials for up to 24 hours at 2° - 8° C (36° to 46° F) prior to injection.
+- Once reconstituted, CIMZIA can be stored in the vials for up to 24 hours between 2° to 8° C (36° to 46° F) prior to injection.
 Do not freeze.